Why you can trust Tom's Guide

 Video Quality: Great, if you're not moving

 The 6.23-millimeter (diagonal) 2MP CMOS sensor captures up to 1080p/30 fps, covering (by default) a 180-degree field of view.
-Daylight video we captured had nice (but not good) image quality with some pixelation, especially when a person was in motion.
-However, the camera captured enough detail that you could recognize a person if he or she stood comparatively still.
+Initially, the daylight video we captured had nice (but not good) image quality with some pixelation, especially when a person was in motion.
+After a firmware upgrade, the daylight video improved significantly, capturing more detail, including during motion, though pixelization still occurred.

 In night mode, the single 850nm IR LED brightly illuminates the center of the frame, with significant dark vignetting over a large section of the periphery.
-Night video was poor, with limited detail even when the person wasn't in motion.
+Even after the firmware upgrade, the night video was still poor, with limited detail even when the person wasn't in motion.

 The app has two microphone settings: Mid (to cut down on ambient noise) and High.
 Logitech declined to define these settings in numerical terms.
 At Mid, the microphone captured soft but audible sound within 7 feet.
 At greater distances and at an oblique angle from the camera, the volume diminished considerably.
-The High setting improved the range and made spoken words audible throughout the monitored room, although it it also increased the static.
+The High setting improved the range and made spoken words audible throughout the monitored room, and after the firmware upgrade, it was clean without significant static.
 The speaker on the Circle 2 is fairly loud, but the sound is very noisy, similar to the audio from a medium-grade walkie-talkie.

 Motion and Sound Detection: Good, with robust features